-Tuki is double studs jewelry inserted in the helix of ear.
+Tuki is double stud jewelry inserted in the helix of the ear.
 These are worn by elder women after their ritual procession called Janku.
-Most of tuki are plain in design but some are in floral design.
+Most Tuki are plain in design but some are in floral design.

-Kilip is a finely worked out gold head ornament.
-It is very popular among almost tribes of Nepal.
-It is in oval shape with a cluster of flowers motif and usually a peacock on the top.
+Kilip is a finely worked-out gold head ornament.
+It is very popular among almost all tribes of Nepal.
+It is oval with a cluster of flowers motif and usually a peacock on the top.
 Sometimes, Kilip may be in moon shape.
 It is used as a hair clip on the back of the head.
 The back of the Kilip is made of silver with a lock on it.
 People in the hill area use Kilip in pairs.

-Lu measn gold and swan means flower means golden flower.
-Lunswan is a circular disk type ornament made of gold.
-It is popular among almost tribes of Nepal.
-It is worn on the top or back of head.
-It has a quite big coral on the center with image of Ganesh on coral.
-To make a Lunswan, first a sheet of gold is prepared in circular shape and a cluster of flowers and leaves are carved around the coral.
-It is usually used on the wedding and festivals.
-A normal Lunswan is about 12-cm. in diameter and about 100g in weight.
+Lu means gold and swan means flower means golden flower.
+Lunswan is a circular disk-type ornament made of gold.
+It is popular among almost all tribes of Nepal.
+It is worn on the top or back of the head.
+It has a quite big coral in the center with an image of Ganesh on the coral.
+To make a Lunswan, first, a sheet of gold is prepared in a circular shape and a cluster of flowers and leaves are carved around the coral.
+It is usually used at weddings and festivals.
+A normal Lunswan is about 12 cm. in diameter and about 100g in weight.